helium/HIP/0075-programmatic-poc-emissions-and-updated-emissions-curve.md

 # Detailed Explanation

-## Technical: Programmatic Treasury
+## Technical: Programmatic Emissions

-This HIP proposes to launch a simplified programmatic treasury.
-The sole function of this treasury will be to mint MOBILE tokens on the Helium Blockchain according to the emissions schedule proposed in this HIP.
+This HIP proposes to start programmatic emissions that will start minting MOBILE tokens according to the new emissions schedule proposed in this HIP.

 During the Genesis period, the MOBILE tokens were taken from the pre-minded MOBILE pool and distributed to the 5G Hotspot Owners based on Mobile Oracle calculations.
-With the programmatic treasury, MOBILE tokens will be minted directly on the Helium L1 Blockchain with a new type of subnetwork transaction issued by Validators.
+With the programmatic minting, MOBILE tokens will be minted directly on the Helium L1 Blockchain with a new type of subnetwork transaction issued by Validators.

 The above-described change is already implemented in the Mainnet Validator beta build v1.17.0 and requires a chain variable activation.

 To sum up, the technical part of the HIP changes the mechanics of how the MOBILE tokens come into existence.